Solo Cup Company: History

 Leo Hulseman, a former employee of the Dixie Co. in the 1930s, created the "Solo Cup", a paper cone he made at his home and sold to bottled-water companies.
 Later the company developed other products, like wax-coated cups and the plastic Cozy Cup.
 The wax-coated cups were added to its lineup in the 1950s, as fountain sodas gained popularity.

 Leo Hulseman founded the Solo Cup Company in 1936, The company was originally incorporated in 1955 under the name Hulseman Paper Corporation.

 In the 1970s, Hulseman's son, Robert Leo Hulseman, came up with the now-ubiquitous (in the United States), red Solo cup.
 The red Solo cups are made of thick, molded polystyrene.
 They are known for being able to withstand drops, easily stackable, and disposable while price accessible.
 Their characteristic red color may conceal the drinking contents.

 On June 30, 1980, SOLCO, Inc. and RM LEASING CORPORATION merged into Solo Cup Company.

 On March 1, 2004, Solo acquired Sweetheart Cup Company for $917.2 million, in part with public debt.
 Sweetheart was founded by Joseph Shapiro and his four brothers, emigrants from Russia.
 It became the largest consumer packaging company in the world and was sold several times before being acquired by Solo Cup.
 Following the acquisition, Solo Cup's finances suffered, and Standard & Poor's lowered their credit rating from B to CCC+.
 In late 2006, Solo Cup was reported to be $1.1 billion in debt.

 In 2005, the Museum of Modern Art in New York City added a Solo Cup Traveler's Lid to its permanent collection.
 The lid was featured because it symbolized innovation and progress in basic product design.

 Solo Cup Company closed its longstanding facility in Highland Park, Illinois, in December 2009 and relocated to Lake Forest, Illinois.

 On May 4, 2012, Solo Cup Company was acquired by Dart Container.

 Management

 Founder

+Leo Hulseman (1898–1989) was an active polo player.
+His wife, Dorothy Donahoe Hulseman (1900–1988), better known by her stage name Dora Hall, was a singer whose records were given away free of charge through Solo promotions.
+She began her recording career in 1962, at the age of 62, and her various recordings were in a contemporary pop mode.
+At least one early record ("Hello Faithless", written by Felice and Boudleaux Bryant and arranged by Don Ralke) charted on various radio stations in the US, Canada, and the UK, although it failed to make the national charts in any country.